-Applicants should be certain that their time off campus will not jeopardize the fulfillment of the regular requirements for the diploma.
+Applicants should ascertain that their time off campus will not jeopardize the fulfillment of the regular requirements for the diploma.
 Particular attention must be paid to the requirements in English, Modern and Classical Languages, History, Mathematics, Religion and Science.
-Students should check with the director of the program of interest to determine if a term credit in physical education or if any additional credits will be granted.
+Students should check with the director of the program of interest to determine if a term credit in physical education or any additional credits will be granted.
 Day students who are selected to participate in off-campus programs become boarding students for that term (year) and must pay the boarding tuition for that term (year).
-Some programs also include a surcharge.
-The availability of financial aid varies from program to program.
+Some programs also include a surcharge to reflect the higher cost of the program.
 Students should ask the director of the particular program or the Director of Global Initiatives for information.
+Students on financial aid do not pay more to attend any of the off campus term or year-long programs.
+Any surcharges are included in the determination of the grant.
+For the Exeter-designed programs, financial aid is available and calculated through the regular need-based financial aid process.
+For the three external programs in which we participate (Mountain School, School Year Abroad and Island School), Exeter's financial aid office works with the financial aid office of the external program to calculate a combined financial aid grant.
 The availability of some of these programs is dependent upon sufficient enrollment and the staffing needs of the Academy.